-After 5 years of exposing the weaknesses of the Bell theorem and showing semi-quantum cryptology solutions, I have noted these statements among the most frequent:
+After 5 years of exposing the weaknesses of the Bell theorem and showing semi-quantum cryptography solutions, I have noticed these statements among the most frequent:

 - The simulation is false

 Check the code and see that it does not perform any non-local calculations in the polarizer response, the random variables are credible and the statistics fair.
 Or try with 6 operators , a protocol where you keep the control on all the exchanged data using files.

 That is possible.
 Whatever the counter exemple is physical or not, it brings a doubt on the possibility to observe non intuitive but physical quantum-like correlations.
 Then, the conclusion that the shape in cos² is a quantum signature becomes difficult.

 - Yes, it is normal that one can simulate up to 75% but then, QM finishes the job , making the remaining 25%

 This is an explanation difficult to understand.
 How one pair out of four finds itself quantum and the other three classics with hidden variables?
 What path leads exactly to this particular interpretation?